 3. For Load Balancers, enter your Azure application gateway name for each associated job.
 To create an application gateway, follow the procedures in Configure an application gateway for SSL offload by using Azure Resource Manager from the Azure documentation.
 When you create the application gateway, associate the gateway’s IP address with your system domain.

-Caution: This feature is not recommended for production use.
+This feature is not recommended for production use.
 The Azure load balancer does not support an override port in the healthcheck configuration.

 4. Click Save.

-Step 10: (Optional) Add Custom VM Extensions
+Step 10: Add custom VM extensions (optional)

-Step 11: Complete the BOSH Director Installation
+Step 11: Complete the BOSH Director installation

-1. Click Review Pending Changes, then Apply Changes.
+1. Click Review Pending Changes, and then Apply Changes.
 If a red ICMP error message appears and you have deactivated ICMP, click Ignore errors and start the install.

-Next Steps
+Next steps

 check-circle-line exclamation-circle-line close-line